BlogWhich Trekking Pole Tips Should You Use?

 28 Jul 2022 Chandra Gurung

 So which Trekking Pole Tips should you use?
+What are the advantages of trekking poles?
 Trekking poles have long been a useful tool for serious hikers.
-Hiking poles have particular advantages even on easy hikes, in addition to offering stability when carrying a heavy weight or navigating uneven terrain.
+Trekking poles have particular advantages even on easy hikes, in addition to offering stability when carrying a heavy weight or navigating uneven terrain.
 When going downhill, they greatly lessen the weight and stress on the hips, knees, and ankles and are excellent for establishing a rhythm.

 As with other hiking and backpacking equipment, weighing weight versus durability is a prevalent factor.